Kuinox/NupkgDeterministicator/Readme.md

 ```
 NupkgDeterministicator <nupkg path> (optional date)
 ```
-Your nupkg will be modified to become deterministic.
+Your nupkg will be modified to become deterministic (your build output must be deterministic too or it will be useless).

 Basically, it replaces randoms ID with a deterministic one, and changes the build date to a fixed one.